OpenEvalProject/evals/manuscripts/elife-41115/v2/manuscript.md

 The A549 human cell line was obtained from Sigma Aldrich (86012804) and grown using Dulbecco's modified Eagles medium (DMEM) with 2% glutamine and 10% FBS in 37°C and 5% CO2.
 Cultures were passaged every 7 days and media replaced every 3–4 days.
 Cultures were maintained at a density between 2 × 103 and 1 × 104 cells per cm2.

-## Flow cytometry
+### Flow cytometry

 Lipid droplets in macrophages were stained with Nile Red (100 ng/ml in PBS, 1 hr incubation) and fixed in 4% PFA for 20 min on ice to prepare cells for flow cytometry.
 Data was acquired on a BD FACS Celesta with red blue violet laser base configuration, and analysis of data was performed using BD FACS Diva.

-## Drug uptake assays in immune cells
+### Drug uptake assays in immune cells

 Monocytes, lymphocytes and neutrophils were separated and purified from freshly packed human leucocytes, as described below and in Figure 5—figure supplement 2.
 Lung alveolar epithelial cells A549 were obtained from Sigma Aldrich.
 All cell types were cultured and differentiated when required using standard published methods.

-## Macrophages and foamy macrophages
+#### Macrophages and foamy macrophages

 Macrophages plated on 24-well plates (50,000 cells per well) were incubated in RPMI +drug (MXF 4 μM, LVX 16 μM, GTX 4 μM or approximately 10-fold the MIC) for 30 min at 37°C, 5% CO2.
 Macrophages were washed three times with PBS and lysed with 0.25 mL Milli-Q deionized water.
 Cell lysates were stored at −20°C until analyzed by LC/MS for drug quantification.
 To quantify the total number of cells/well, 50 μL of each cell lysate was removed from each well and added to a clear bottom black-sided 96-well plate.
 50 μL of deionized water and 100 μL of PicoGreen (Life Technologies) were added, and the plates were incubated for 2–5 min, protected from light.
 Fluorescence was measured at 520 nm (excitation wavelength 480 nm).
 Samples were blank subtracted, and cell number interpolations were made from a standard curve.

-## Lymphocytes and neutrophils
+#### Lymphocytes and neutrophils

 Five to 20 million cells were suspended in 5 mL of RPMI cell media containing drug (MXF 4 μM, LVX 16 μM, GTX 4 μM or approximately 10-fold the MIC) in conical tubes.
 Cells were incubated with drug for 30 min at 37°C, 5% CO2.
 Following incubation, cells were pelleted at 350 g for 5 min.
 Supernatant was poured off carefully and the pellet resuspended in 1 mL of PBS.
 Cell suspensions were then transferred to 1.5 mL Eppendorf tubes and pelleted at 350 g for 1 min.
 Supernatant was poured off carefully and pellet resuspended in 1 mL of PBS.
 One microliter of cell suspension was removed at this point and viable cells counted using Trypan Blue.
 Cells were pelleted at 350 g for 1 min, resuspended in 500 μL sterile Milli-Q deionized water for cell lysis and stored at −20°C until processed for LC/MS analysis.

-## Lung alveolar epithelial cells
+#### Lung alveolar epithelial cells

 A549 cells obtained from Sigma Aldrich (cat # 86012804) and cultured as described above were plated on small petri dishes and incubated for 2 days at 37°C and 5%CO2 to allow cells to become well attached and become confluent.
 Drug was then added to the culture media to achieve desired final extracellular drug concentration (MXF 4 μM, LVX 16 μM, GTX 4 μM), and cells incubated for 30 min.
 Drug containing media was poured off, and cells were washed three times with PBS (PBS was added, swirled, and immediately poured off).
 100 μL of 0.25% Trypsin/EDTA solution was added for 5 min to detach cells.
 400 μL diH2O was added, cells were scraped off, and collected in a 1.5 μL Eppendorf tube.
 10 μL was immediately removed for cell counting.
 Cells were allowed to lyse for 1 hr in incubation, the supernatant was removed and stored at −20°C until used for LC-MS/MS analysis.

-## Calculation of intracellular drug concentration
+#### Calculation of intracellular drug concentration

 All intracellular drug uptake data are expressed as a ratio of intracellular to extracellular drug concentration (IC/EC).
 The starting concentration of drug added to the macrophages was used as extracellular concentration.
 The intracellular concentration was calculated using the drug concentration of the cell lysate determined by LC-MS/MS analysis (described below) and adjusting for the number of cells and cell volume of each particular cell type.
 Macrophage and foamy macrophage volume was estimated at 755.5 μm3 per cell as measured in a previous study (Chen et al., 2018); neutrophils volume was estimated at 363 μm3 per cell (Niemiec et al., 2015); lymphocyte volume was estimated at 173 μm3 per cell (Chapman et al., 1981) and epithelial cell volume was estimated at 1670 μm3 (Jiang et al., 2010).
 Drugs were extracted from cell lysate solutions by adding 100 μL cell lysate to 35 μL of extraction solution (32% Methanol, 68% Acetonitrile, 1 μg/ml diclofenac as internal standard) and 15 μL of 50/50 methanol/water.
 Extracts were stored at −80°C or analyzed immediately by LC-MS/MS

-## LC-MS/MS analysis
+### LC-MS/MS analysis

 The following analytical methods were used to quantify fluoroquinolones in plasma, tissue homogenates and laser-capture microdissected thin section areas.
 Neat 1 mg/mL DMSO stocks of all compounds were serially diluted in 50/50 methanol/water to create standard curves and quality control spiking solutions.
 Fifteen microliters of neat spiking solutions were added to 100 µL of Milli-Q deionized water, and extraction was performed by adding 35 μL of extraction solution as described above.
 LC/MS-MS analysis was performed on a Sciex Applied Biosystems 4000 triple-quadrupole mass spectrometer coupled to an Agilent 1260 HPLC system to quantify LVX, GTX and MXF levels in the samples.
 Chromatography was performed with an Agilent Zorbax SB-C8 column (2.1 × 30 mm; particle size, 3.5 µm) using a reverse phase gradient elution.
 All gradients used 0.1% formic acid in Milli-Q deionized water for the aqueous mobile phase and 0.1% formic acid in acetonitrile for the organic mobile phase.
 Multiple-reaction monitoring of parent/daughter transitions in electrospray positive-ionization mode was used to quantify the analytes.
 The compounds were ionized using ESI positive mode ionization and monitored using masses MXF (402.2/358.1), LVX (362/318.5), GFX (376/261.2), and Diclofenac (296/215).
 Sample analysis was accepted if the concentrations of the standard and quality control samples were within 20% of the nominal concentration.
 Data processing was performed using Analyst software (version 1.6.2; Applied Biosystems Sciex).
 NZW control plasma treated with K2EDTA was obtained from Bioreclammation and used to build standard curves.
 LC-MS/MS analysis was performed on a Sciex Applied Biosystems 4000 triple-quadrupole mass spectrometer coupled to an Agilent 1260 HPLC system to quantify LVX, GTX and MXF levels in the samples.

-## Statistical and correlation analyses
+### Statistical and correlation analyses

 Spearman rank correlation was used to test the association between MXF abundance and each of the parameters recorded for the 35 ROIs (Figure 3—source data 2).

-## Nonlinear Mixed Effect Modeling (nonMEM) correlation analysis
+#### Nonlinear Mixed Effect Modeling (nonMEM) correlation analysis

 The entire dataset included 5053 observations (pixel intensities) from 35 ROIs.
 Each ROI contained between 48 and 429 pixels.
 Data points below the limit of quantitation (BLOQ) were set to ‘zero’.
 Non-linear mixed effect modeling was applied, where two levels of random effects were implemented: a first level describing within-ROI variability and a second level of mixed effects describing between-ROI variability.
 All variability terms were assumed to be log normally distributed, where the median and variance terms were estimated.
 First, a constant baseline model was developed (the ‘base’ model) where the typical value of drug abundance is the median value of pixel intensity across all ROIs, and the between-ROI variability term represents the deviation of each individual ROI compared to the typical value.
 The covariate model was built using a step-wise model building procedure where all continuous predictors were tested using linear and non-linear functions (exponential, power, hockey stick).
 The predictors included into the covariate search were: % histiocytes, % lymphocytes, % necrotic cells, % neutrophils, % epithelial or stromal cells, relative distance to lesion border (or distance ratio), absolute distance to lesion border in pixels or in μm.
 The % necrotic cell values were categorized into four groups – no necrosis, low necrosis (<5%), medium necrosis (>5% and<90%) and high necrosis (≥90%) and treated as categorical covariates.
 The predictors were retained in the model if they met two criteria: (i) significance level of p<0.05 in the likelihood ratio test used to compare the goodness of fit of the model with and without the corresponding predictor, and (ii) ability to decrease unexplained between-ROI variability.
 To visualize the contribution of each potential predictor, we built empirical Bayes estimate (EBE) plots (Savic and Karlsson, 2009), based on up to 150 repeated observations in each ROI, thus representing the true measured value.
 The estimate of EBE shrinkage was <1%, confirming the biological relationship between drug abundance in ROIs and each of the predictors selected in the final model.
 Once finalized, the covariate model was validated using residual diagnostic plots and visual predictive checks.
 We employed model diagnostics which included plots of typical predictions and individual predictions versus observed values, as well as plots of conditional weighted residuals versus typical prediction and visual predictive checks.
 The base and final model codes are provided in Figure 4—source data 1.
-The final model equation describing the typical drug abundance within each ROI is shown below:MXF abundance=θ1×eθ2×(Histiocytes%-0.35)×eθ3×(Distance Ratio-0.65)×(1+θNecrosis)where θ1-3 and θnecrosis are model estimated constants and are reported in supplementary file 1.
+The final model equation describing the typical drug abundance within each ROI is shown below:

+$$
+MXFabundance=\theta_{1}\timese^{\theta_{2}\times(Histiocytes%-0.35)}\timese^{\theta_{3}\times(DistanceRatio-0.65)}\times(1+\theta_{Necrosis})
+$$

+where $\theta_{1-3}and\theta_{necrosis}$ are model estimated constants and are reported in supplementary file 1.

-## Internal validation of the covariate model
+#### Internal validation of the covariate model

 To validate the approach, we also randomly split the dataset into a training and validation set.
 The data points were categorized into low, medium or high MXF abundance, to ensure that low, medium and high ranges of abundance were well represented in both sets.
 Within each category, data points were randomly split (2/3 and 1/3) and assigned to either the training or validation set.
 The training data set included 3277 measurements from 24 ROIs and the validation data set included 1776 measurements from 11 ROIs.
 The model was internally validated by predicting MXF abundance (both median value and within ROI variability) using ROI-specific measurements of histiocytes, distance ratio and % necrotic cells in the final model equation (Figure 3—figure supplement 4D,E and Figure 3—source data 1)

-## Statistical tests
+#### Statistical tests

 To detect statistically significant differences in drug uptake between cell types, groups were compared using the Wilcoxon matched-pairs signed rank test (non-parametric) for single comparisons and the Friedman test (non-parametric) for multiple comparisons (GraphPad Prism). p values less than 0.05 were considered statistically significant. *p<0.
 05, **p<0.01, ***p<0.001.
 The statistical analysis summarized in Figure 1—figure supplement 2 was carried out using the Wilcoxon matched-pairs signed rank test.
 Data shown in Figure 3—figure supplement 3A were analyzed using a one-way analysis of variance (ANOVA) comparing the mean moxifloxacin abundance of each area and a Tukey post-hoc test for multiple comparisons.
 All data are presented as mean ±standard deviation.